-We are required to report to you if we have concluded that the use of the going concern basis of accounting is inappropriate or there is an undisclosed material uncertainty that may cast significant doubt over the use of that basis for a period of at least twelve months from the date of approval of the non-statutory accounts.
+We are required to report to you if we have concluded that the use of the going concern basis of accounting is inappropriate or there is an undisclosed material uncertainty that may cast significant doubt over the use of that basis for a period of at least a year from the date of approval of the non-statutory accounts.
+In our evaluation of the Board's conclusions, we considered the inherent risks to the Funds' business model, including the impact of Brexit, and analysed how those risks might affect the Funds' financial resources or ability to continue operations over the going concern period.
 We have nothing to report in these respects.